 2> select the SSB signalled by PDCCH.

-1> else if contention-free Random Access Resources have been explicitly provided by an LTM Cell Switch Command MAC CE and the SS-RSRP of the SSB signalled by the LTM Cell Switch Command MAC CE is above rsrp-ThresholdSSB:
+1> else if contention-free Random Access Resources have been explicitly provided by an (Enhanced) LTM Cell Switch Command MAC CE and the SS-RSRP of the SSB signalled by the (Enhanced) LTM Cell Switch Command MAC CE is above rsrp-ThresholdSSB:

-2> set the PREAMBLE_INDEX to the Random Access Preamble index signalled by the LTM Cell Switch Command MAC CE;
+2> set the PREAMBLE_INDEX to the Random Access Preamble index signalled by the (Enhanced) LTM Cell Switch Command MAC CE;

-2> select the SSB signalled by the LTM Cell Switch Command MAC CE.
+2> select the SSB signalled by the (Enhanced) LTM Cell Switch Command MAC CE.

-1> else if contention-free Random Access Resources have not been explicitly provided by an LTM Cell Switch Command MAC CE, the Random Access procedure was not initiated for recovery using an LTM candidate configuration as specified in TS 38.331 [5] clause 5.3.7.3, contention-free Random Access Resources associated with SSBs have been explicitly provided in rach-ConfigDedicated and at least one SSB with SS-RSRP above rsrp-ThresholdSSB amongst the associated SSBs is available:
+1> else if contention-free Random Access Resources have not been explicitly provided by an (Enhanced) LTM Cell Switch Command MAC CE, the Random Access procedure was not initiated for recovery using an LTM candidate configuration as specified in TS 38.331 [5] clause 5.3.7.3, contention-free Random Access Resources associated with SSBs have been explicitly provided in rach-ConfigDedicated and at least one SSB with SS-RSRP above rsrp-ThresholdSSB amongst the associated SSBs is available:

 2> select an SSB with SS-RSRP above rsrp-ThresholdSSB amongst the associated SSBs;